 Installation of the ESS tuning beam dump has resumed - the beam dump copper component, copper piping and additional steel shielding will be installed in the beam dump cave, located at the very end of the Accelerator tunnel in the A2T (Accelerator to Target) tunnel.
 The main purpose of the tuning beam dump is to receive the proton beam for tuning purposes during the period the target station isn't ready for operation and as part of the start-up scheme prior to 'beam on target'.

 The tuning beam dump is delivered to the project by in-kind partner, ESS Bilbao, in Spain.
-You may recall that some 200 concrete blocks arrived from Spain as the very first in-kind contribution to ESS back in 2016.
+Some 200 concrete blocks arrived from Spain as the very first in-kind contribution to ESS back in 2016.
 Some of these have now been lifted out to make place for the tuning beam dump component and additional steel shielding.